linkeddatalab/LWP-IntroSW/README.md

 To develop a widget, you can start by taking a look on the following files:

-1. `<example-widgets-source-folder>/main/java/org/linkedwidgets/example/widget/server/ServerWidgetRegistry.java` for server widgets.
+1. `<example-widgets-source-folder>/main/java/org/linkedwidgets/example/widget/server/ServerWidgetRegistry.java` for server widgets
+   * Take a look on the classes that extends ServerWidgetJob class and the respective html files on `<example-widgets-folder>/webapp/html/server/`.
-2. and `<example-widgets-source-folder>/main/java/org/linkedwidgets/example/widget/client/ClientWidgetRegistry.java` and their respective html/JS files for client widgets.
+2. and `<example-widgets-source-folder>/main/java/org/linkedwidgets/example/widget/client/ClientWidgetRegistry.java` and their respective html/JS files for client widgets on `<example-widgets-folder>/webapp/html/client/`.

-More on the widget developments will be given in the tutorial (28.11.2017; 6PM)

 ### Mashup Creation Steps

 Please take a look on the Video 1-3 and 6 of the Introduction to LWP<sup>[6](#video)</sup>.
 Some of the explanation on the video might differ from what you will experience with the platform, as LWP is now being refactored quite heavily.
 Also note that we will not use any advanced features of semantic search and widget annotations (Video 4-5) for the assignment purposes.

+As a final note, if you have any questions regarding the platform, please don't hesitate to contact us!

 ### Links
 <a name="maven">1</a>: [Apache Maven website](https://maven.apache.org/)<br/>